|Rating:||8.5 / 10|

 Just how many tents do you need?
 This is really a question without answer and for me when I purchased the Nemo Hornet 2 Person Ultralight Tent this became my third two person tent.

-What it came down to was that I was going to be doing a 5-6 week hike on the Bibbulmun Track in Western Australia and decided that I wanted the lightest double skin tent option that I could find and while I could have gone for a 1 person tent I am a fan of having my gear inside the tent with me rather than under the vestibule particularly when its pouring with rain.
+What it came down to was that I was going to be doing a 5-6 week hike on the Bibbulmun Track in Western Australia and decided that I wanted the lightest double skin, side entry tent option that I could find and while I could have gone for a 1 person tent I am a fan of having my gear inside the tent with me rather than under the vestibule particularly when it’s pouring with rain.

-So apart from the tight space Nemo reduce the weight on this tent by using a thinner material.
+So apart from the tight space Nemo reduces the weight on this tent by using a thinner material.
 While not the thinnest material on the market it’s close.
-The floor and the canopy are 15 denier nylon while the tent inner, that’s not mesh, is 10 denier.
+The floor material is 15 denier nylon while the tent inner and fly, that’s not mesh, is 10 denier.
 Previous models of this tent have been thinner but Nemo obviously decided that many campers have been bit rough so have bulked up the current version ever so slightly.

-The tent poles are also slightly lighter in weight and are also ‘y shaped’ meaning that this tent is not ‘free standing’ like the larger and heavier Big Agnes Copper Spur UL2 or the MSR Hubba Hubba options but is instead are semi free standing.
+The tent poles are also slightly lighter in weight and are also ‘y shaped’ meaning that this tent is not ‘free standing’ but is instead are semi free standing.
 You could use this as a free standing bug net in a shelter but out in the open with the fly on you will need to peg this down.

-The tent pegs that come with this tent are also pretty light weight but if you are in some serious winds you will need to hold them down with rocks or replace them with some more robust options such as the MSR Groundhogs or MSR Blizzard Sand Stake Pegs.
+The tent pegs that come with this tent are also pretty light weight but if you are in some serious winds you will need to hold them down with rocks or replace them with some more robust options such as the MSR Groundhogs or MSR Groundhog Mini’s.
 These tent pegs are also the pointy version used by a lot of manufacturers so you don’t want to kick the when you get up in the night.

 I have now used this tent for a number of nights and have come to love some of the less obvious features.
 For example the side opening doors on this tent are ‘d’ shaped and my door style of choice.
 They just work so well and keep the mesh out of the way when you are nearing and exiting.
 Side opening doors just work so well, particularly if you are sharing the tent.
 This tent is also physically small when packed so doesn’t take up a lot of space in your pack.